Applying for a Dog

 - Seizure alert dogs.
 (We do train seizure response dogs, who are trained to do a variety of tasks after a person has a seizure, including staying with the person or going to get help within the home.)

-- People’s personal dogs.
-We only work with dogs we have hand chosen due to the high level of difficulty in finding appropriate dogs who have the right temperament for this work.
+- People’s personal dogs (We only work with dogs we have evaluated and selected, due to the difficulty in choosing appropriate dogs with the right temperaments for this work.)

-Public Service Dogs assist people with mobility and/or hearing disabilities.
-They perform tasks such as retrieving dropped items, turning lights on and off, opening doors, tugging off clothing and alerting to various sounds.
+Service dogs assist people with mobility challenges and/or decreased hearing.
+They perform tasks such as retrieving dropped items, turning lights on and off, opening doors, tugging off clothing and alerting to various sounds such as a child crying, an oven timer, a phone or doorbell ringing and, most importantly, the life-saving sound of a smoke alarm.
 Our dogs can also be custom trained to meet specific needs.
-Public Service Dogs have the highest level of training, and the wait time to receive one is typically one to five years.
-Public Service Dogs have legal access to most public places where pets generally are not allowed.
-Public Service Dogs typically go to adults, although some teens with excellent dog handling skills may be accepted.
+Service dogs have legal access to most public places where pets generally are not allowed.
+Service dogs typically go to adults, although some teens with excellent dog handling skills may be accepted.
+Service dogs have the highest level of training, and the wait time to receive one is typically one to five years.

-Professional Therapy Dogs provide therapeutic support in professional settings such as schools, mental health practices, nursing homes, and occupational, physical and speech therapy clinics.
+These dogs provide therapeutic support in professional settings such as schools, mental health practices, nursing homes, and occupational, physical and speech therapy clinics.
 These dogs are often used in therapy sessions with individuals to help promote calmness under stress or to motivate clients to achieve therapeutic goals.
-Professional Therapy Dogs do not have legal access to public places where pet dogs would not be welcome and are to be used only in the settings for which they have been trained.
-The wait time to receive a Professional Therapy Dog is typically six months to two years.
+Professional therapy dogs do not have legal access to public places where pet dogs would not be welcome and are to be used only in the settings for which they have been trained.
+The wait time to receive a professional therapy dog is typically six months to two years.

 Matching Dogs with Clients